-West Wittering Primary School has an accessibility policy which is reviewed regularly.
-As part of this review, we ensure that the school environment is accessible for all children, including those with physical and sensory needs or where English is not a first language.
+Our school has an accessibility policy which is reviewed regularly.
+As part of this review, we ensure that the school environment is accessible for all children, parents and visitors including those with physical and sensory needs or where English is not a first language.